marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

   You must use GAS and GLD from GNU binutils version 2.7 or later for this attribute to work correctly.

-.. index:: tiny_data variable attribute, H8/300

-.. index:: tiny data section on the H8/300H and H8S
+.. index:: tiny_data variable attribute, H8/300, tiny data section on the H8/300H and H8S

 .. gcc-attr:: tiny_data